 Swiss Chard with Brown Rice

-Swiss Chard (근대, gundae) is commonly eaten vegetable in the northeastern part of Korea.
-I don’t think I had this nutritious vegetable down in the south where I grew up.
+Swiss chard (근대, gundae) is a commonly eaten vegetable in the northeastern part of Korea, but I don’t recall seeing much of it growing up in the southern region.

-With almost creamy yet chewy texture of Korean brown rice cooked with Swiss chard, you can savor the healthiness at its best.
+Enjoy the almost creamy yet slightly chewy texture of Korean brown rice cooked with Swiss chard—it’s comfort food at its finest.

 How to cook Swiss Chard with Brown Rice